-Internal Audit's Procurement report concluded a 'No Assurance' rating over Gosport Borough Council's overall procurement process based on the audit of two control areas:
+Internal Audit's Procurement report published 8 July 2021 concluded a 'No Assurance' rating over Gosport Borough Council's overall procurement process based on the audit of two control areas:

 - 1. Compliance with Policies, Laws and Regulations: No Assurance - 2.
 Effectiveness and Efficiency of Operations: Limited Assurance